Drive sales on autopilot with ecommerce-focused featuresSee Features

 Either way, offering a product at a lower price will make it more alluring to customers.

-Flash sales are a perfect way to do this.
+Limited offers are a perfect way to do this.
 They make it easier for merchants to move items at a lower price, usually with a particular selection of products.

 You don’t have to have a time-sensitive offer that’s just discounted though.
 Your limited-time special offer could be to give away items for free when bought with others.